JvanKatwijk/qt-dab/README.md

 The html/javascript text of the map file is now encoded as numbers and included in a table in the sources.
+A separate program exists to transform the "javascript/html" into such a table.

 ----------------------------------------------------------------
 Building an executable for qt-dab: a few notes